mshang/mshang.github.com/_posts/2012-09-19-deriving-folds-in-haskell.md

     foldr _ z [] = z

-Due to the nature of pattern matching in Haskell, the base case definition should be placed above the induction step definition.

 # Left fold

 Left folds are more difficult to understand.
 Intuitively, if `foldr` produces ``1 `f` (2 `f` (3 `f` z))``, then `foldl` produces ``((1 `f` 2) `f` 3) `f` z``.
 If `` `f` `` is associative, then these are equivalent.
 In particular, `+` is associative, but `:` is not.
 To express left fold in Haskell, it is easiest to start with a specific case and then generalize.
 One of the canonical examples of a left fold is `reverse`, which reverses a given list.
 It would be reasonable to guess that we could define `reverse` recursively, using the form: